steeleb/python_targetpractice/README.md

 (b) don't load 'reticulate' in \_targets.R, rather make a simple
     function wrapper that uses the source_python()

-In the `_targets.R` script, I try both of these methods.
+In the `_targets.R` script, is an example of both of these methods.
 NOTE: tar_make() will hang until you close the matplotlib window in this particular workflow.